Marketing And Sales Glossary: Terms to Know

 The person in a position to make the final choice about buying a product or service.

-A specific profiling aspect that takes into consideration age, gender, income, family life, social class, etc. It’s often used in segmentation or for focal points in marketing and advertising strategies.
+A specific profiling aspect that takes into consideration age, gender, income, family life, social class, etc. It’s often used in segmentation or as focal points in marketing and advertising strategies.

 Marketing to a target audience solely via the internet.
-Could be email marketing, content marketing, etc.
+It could involve inbound marketing, email marketing, content marketing, etc.